timomitchel/little_shop/README.md

 Keen Bean was developed by a group of Student Developers at the Turing School of Software & Design.
 The developers are part of the Back End Engineering Cohort, specifically Module 2.

-Primary contributors are Kelly Jenkins, Timo Tyrell, and Timothy Joo.
+Primary contributors are Kelly Jenkins, Timothy Tyrrell, and Timothy Joo.

-Project Manager: Timothy Joo

 Secondary Contributors & Code Reviewers: Ilana Corson and Ali Schlereth.